eflautt/ga-data-science/lessons/lesson-2/readme.md

 - S: specific
 - M: measurable
 - A: attainable
-- R: reproducible *this step is different from smart goals*
+- R: reproducible
 - T: time-bound

+Let's break this down further:

-1. Specific- The dataset and key variables are clearly defined.
+1. Specific: The dataset and key variables are clearly defined.
-2. Measureable- The the type of analysis and major assumptions are articulated.
+2. Measureable: The the type of analysis and major assumptions are articulated.
-3. Attainable- The question you are asking is feasible for your dataset and is not likely to be biased.
+3. Attainable: The question you are asking is feasible for your dataset and is not likely to be biased.
-4. Reproducible- Another person (or you in 6 months!) can read your state and understand exactly how the analysis is being performed
+4. Reproducible: Another person (or you in 6 months!) can read your state and understand exactly how your analysis is performed
-5. Timebound- You clearly state the time period and population for which this analysis will pertain
+5. Timebound: You clearly state the time period and population for which this analysis will pertain

 ![](./assets/smart-goal-image.jpg)